kevcarr1/Algorithm_Practice_With_CPP/README.md

 The BUILD file is also required and will contain the actual build instructions.

+_\*All build instructions assume you are in the top-level of the project where the WORKSPACE file exists._

-_To build the CPP binary, run the following command:_
+### _To build the CPP binary, run the following command:_

 <pre>
-bazel build //:main
+bazel build //src:main
 </pre>

 This will build the binary and store it in the bazel-bin directory.

-_To run the compiled binary, run:_
+### _To run the compiled binary, run:_

 <pre>
-./bazel-bin/main
+./bazel-bin/src/main
 </pre>